PanPraescribens/primitive-survival/README.md

  - is there a reason you can't go from copper plate to the wooden lantern recipe?
  - Fish not updating in a timely fashion when picked up (i.e. apparent duplication?) - Thanks @boten
  - raft not always reverting to raft-north when you pick it up/break it - Thanks @Gox
- - make sure the wooden lantern lighting doesn't bug out like in that screenshot Windego posted.
  - bug fix:  change POI on pit traps like I did to snares/deadfalls to eliminate the farm life conflict - thanks Thranos!

 Version 2.5.7 Updates

-- Added: common configuration file ..\VintagestoryData\ModConfig\primitivesurvival[version]config.json to configure raft speed, prevent altars from dropping gold, customize traps and fishing - thanks @techrabbit, @Quixjote
+- Added: common configuration file ..\VintagestoryData\ModConfig\primitivesurvival.json to configure raft speed, prevent altars from dropping gold, customize traps and fishing - thanks @techrabbit, @Quixjote
 - Added: right click pick up raft - thanks @PapaCheddar
 - Added: fish fillets as bait for traps and fishing - thanks Ketrai
 - Fixed: Bug in German language file - thanks @Kiava